prokube/pipelines/prokube-workflows/kfp-backend-images/README.md

 The GitHub actions workflow builds these images automatically and pushes them to GAR.
 This uses a preconfigured service account for Google Cloud with a role **roles/artifactregistry.writer**.
 Authentication details (described by GCP_SA_KEY secret on GitHub) can be obtained by running `gcloud iam service-accounts keys create key.json --iam-account=github@{GCP_PROJECT_NAME}.iam.gserviceaccount.com` (replace {GCP_PROJECT_NAME} with our project name).

-GitHub workflows uses keyword "[apiserver]" anywhere in commit message to trigger apiserver build, uses "[backend-all]" keyword to build all backend images, same logic for launcher and driver images.
+GitHub workflows use keyword "[apiserver]" anywhere in commit message to trigger apiserver build, uses "[backend-all]" keyword to build all backend images, same logic for launcher and driver images.

 ### Script Details
 Python script does the following: